 While Single-Shot recording allows analyzing system behavior from a defined starting point until the SystemView buffer is filled with events, Post-Mortem Mode displays the latest system activity when reading out the data.
+When the target buffer is filled older events are overwritten and reading the buffer provides the latest recorded events.
+Post-mortem analysis can provide information of long-time system tests and helps analyzing system crashes.

 While Single-Shot recording allows analyzing system behaviour from a defined starting point until the SystemView buffer is filled with events, Post-Mortem Mode displays the latest system activity when reading out the data.